MrShieh-X/mschatroom/update_logs.md

 # Update Logs
-Currently, the latest version is 1.2, which was updated on April 14, 2021.
+Currently, the latest version is 1.2.1, which was updated on April 15, 2021.

+## 1.2.1 (Apr.
+15, 2021)
+- Support to reset password.
+- Change "Modify User Information" to "Account Profile".

 ## 1.2 (Apr.
 14, 2021)
 - Support sending pictures.